Questions & Answers

 How does the proposed 4(d) rule address pesticide use?

-The Service is seeking public comment on whether it should except pesticide uses in the 4(d) rule and, if so, whether the exceptions should include measures to minimize impacts to the monarch, similar to measures that could appear on pesticide labels if it were listed.
-Rather than include an exception for pesticide use in the proposed 4(d) rule, the Service seeks public comment on this very complex issue.
-The agency encourages comments on which types of pesticides, which pesticide uses, and which pesticide application methods to except.
-Another key question is how best to align any minimization measures in a monarch 4(d) rule with EPA’s initiatives to meet its ESA obligations for pesticide registrations and reevaluations, particularly through the agency’s Final Herbicide Strategy and Draft Insecticide Strategy.
+Our agency is seeking public comment on whether it should except take from pesticide uses in the 4(d) rule and, if so, whether the exceptions should include measures to minimize impacts to the monarch, similar to measures that could appear on pesticide labels if it were listed.
+We encourage comments on which types of pesticides, which pesticide uses and which pesticide application methods to except.
+Another key question is how best to align any minimization measures in a monarch 4(d) rule with EPA’s initiatives to meet its Endangered Species Act (ESA) obligations for pesticide registrations and reevaluations, particularly through the agency’s Final Herbicide Strategy and Draft Insecticide Strategy.
 Learn more about EPA’s pesticide and ESA work.

-If a final monarch 4(d) rule were to except pesticides, the result is that pesticide users would not violate the ESA (specifically the section 9 “take” prohibition) if they inadvertently harm monarchs as a result of pesticide applications, provided they follow the instructions on pesticide labels and any pesticide mitigation measures in the 4(d) rule.
+If a final monarch 4(d) rule were to include exceptions for take from pesticides, the result is that pesticide users would not violate the ESA (specifically the section 9 “take” prohibition) if they inadvertently harm monarchs as a result of pesticide applications, provided they follow the instructions on pesticide labels and any pesticide mitigation measures in the 4(d) rule.
 This would be the case even if EPA had not yet finished consulting with the Service on a pesticide.

 What types of milkweed management are excepted from take under the proposed 4(d) rule?